PatrizioG/Microservices/README.md

 https://sqlitebrowser.org/
 or
 https://www.jetbrains.com/datagrip/

--
-## Apply migrations
+## Apply migrations doesn't needed
-Orders project uses a sqlite db and therefore is need to apply migrations.
+Orders project uses a sqlite db but due to the testing nature of the project, migrations are applied at the startup phase.
-Other projects use in-memory databases with hardcoded data.
+Other projects use in-memory databases with hardcoded data and therefore do not require migration.

-`cd Orders`
-`dotnet ef database update`

 ## How to launch Microservices